 Be part of one of the fastest-growing, top-rated fire departments of North Texas!

-The Frisco Fire Department currently consists of 173 paid personnel and approximately 35 volunteer firefighters.
-Frisco operates seven fire stations with seven engines, two aerial ladder trucks, one heavy rescue, one light, air and rehab unit, one Haz-Mat truck, five ambulances and two brush trucks.
+The Frisco Fire Department currently consists of 207 paid personnel and approximately five volunteer firefighters.
+Frisco operates eight fire stations, with eight engines, two truck companies, five frontline quints, three frontline engines, one heavy rescue; one light, air and rehab unit; one Haz-Mat truck, one command/communication unit, five ambulances and two brush trucks.

 A total of 13 stations are proposed to be built, which could possibly be more depending on demand, as Frisco grows toward its anticipated population of 275,000 residents by 2030.
 In 2000, Frisco Fire Department achieved ISO 1 status, only the sixth department in Texas and the 41st department nationwide to receive that distinction.